citp/privacy-policy-historical/c/co/com/commercialrealestate.com.au.md

 We may, from time to time, review and update this policy, including to take account of new or amended laws, new technology and/or changes to our operations.
 All personal information held by us will be governed by the most recently updated policy.

-This policy was last updated on 31 March 2009.
+This policy was last updated in January 2011.

 ## What information we collect